 7:00 pm - Potluck Dinner, Birdsightings, and Announcements: Bring a dish to share if you can.

 7:30 pm - Lecture series: Educational program begins.

 Every July, we have a joint meeting with the Suncoast Native Plant Society and Tampa Sierra Club.
 The meeting location is announced as we get closer to July.

 5339 CR 579, Seffner, 33584 (Exit 10 on I-4, 1/2 mile south)

 Click on their image to email them

 A member since 1995, Mary has been the Chapter's President since 2015.
-She grew up in rural Pennsylvania where most weekends were spent in the state parks and woods with her botanist parents.
-She has birded in Florida and around the world.
-She is retired from the University of Florida Extension Service which leaves her with more time to lead bird walks, monitor eagle nests and wading bird colonies, and participate in Christmas Bird Counts.
-Her favorite bird is the swallow-tailed kite because she loves to watch them eat on the wing amid a rainfall of glittering dragonfly wings.
+She grew up in rural Pennsylvania where most weekends were spent in state parks and woods with her botanist parents.
+She has birded all over the world.
+She is retired from the University of Florida Extension Service, leaving her with more time to lead bird walks, monitor nests and colonies, and participate in Christmas Bird Counts.
+Her favorite bird is the swallow-tailed kite because she loves to watch them eat on the fly amid a rainfall of glittering dragonfly wings.